microsoft/vscode-dev-containers/README.md

 </td>
 </tr></table>

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
-The [VS Code Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension and [GitHub Codespaces](https://github.com/features/codespaces) allow you to open or clone code in a local or cloud-hosted dev container and take advantage of VS Code's full development feature set.
+The [VS Code Dev Containers](https://aka.ms/vscode-remote/download/containers) extension and [GitHub Codespaces](https://github.com/features/codespaces) allow you to open or clone code in a local or cloud-hosted dev container and take advantage of VS Code's full development feature set.

 This repository contains a set of **dev container definitions** to help get you up and running with a containerized environment.
 The definitions describe the appropriate container image, runtime arguments for starting the container, and VS Code extensions that should be installed.
 Each provides a container configuration file (`devcontainer.json`) and other needed files that you can drop into any existing folder as a starting point for containerizing your project.
 You can use the the **Add Development Container Configuration Files...** command to add one to your project or codespace.